Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: Abstract

 \section{Abstract}

 In this paper, we propose a novel 3D registration paradigm, \textit{Generative Point Cloud Registration}, which bridges advanced 2D generative models with 3D matching tasks to enhance registration performance.
 Our key idea is to generate cross-view consistent image pairs that are well-aligned with the source and target point clouds, enabling geometry-color feature fusion to facilitate robust matching.
 To ensure high-quality matching, the generated image pair should feature both \textit{2D-3D geometric consistency} and \textit{cross-view texture consistency}.
-To achieve this, we introduce \textit{Match-ControlNet}, a matching-specific, controllable 2D generative model.
-Specifically, it leverages the depth-conditioned generation capability of ControlNet to produce images that are geometrically aligned with depth maps derived from point clouds, ensuring 2D-3D geometric consistency.
-Additionally, by incorporating a coupled conditional denoising scheme and coupled prompt guidance, \textit{Match-ControlNet} further promotes cross-view feature interaction, guiding texture consistency generation.
-Our generative 3D registration paradigm is general and could be seamlessly integrated into various registration methods to enhance their performance.
-Extensive experiments on 3DMatch and ScanNet datasets verify the effectiveness of our approach. [\href{https://github.com/Jiang-HB/GenerativePCR}{Code}]
+To this end, we introduce \textit{DepthMatch-ControlNet} and \textit{LiDARMatch-ControlNet}, two matching-specific, controllable 2D generative models.
+Specifically, for depth camera-based 3D registration with point clouds derived from the depth maps, \textit{DepthMatch-ControlNet} leverages the depth-conditioned generation capabilities of ControlNet to synthesize perspective-view RGB images that are geometrically consistent with depth maps, ensuring accurate 2D–3D alignment.
+Additionally, by incorporating a coupled conditional denoising scheme and coupled prompt guidance, it further promotes cross-view feature interaction, guiding texture consistency generation.
+To address LiDAR-based 3D registration with point clouds captured by LiDAR sensors, \textit{LiDARMatch-ControlNet} extends this framework by conditioning on paired equirectangular range maps projected from 360$^\circ$ LiDAR point clouds, generating corresponding panoramic RGB images.
+Our generative 3D registration paradigm is general and can be seamlessly integrated into a wide range of existing registration methods to improve their performance.
+Extensive experiments on the 3DMatch and ScanNet datasets (for depth-camera settings), as well as the Dur360BEV dataset (for LiDAR settings), demonstrate the effectiveness of our approach.